-- A score of 550 or above on the verbal section of the College Board SAT taken April 1995 or later. - A score of 24 or above on the enhanced ACT English Test taken October 1989 or later. - A score of 680 or above on the re-centered and adjusted College Board SAT II: Writing Test taken May 1998 or later. - A score of 3, 4, or 5 on either the Language and Composition or the Composition and Literature examination of the College Board Advanced Placement program. - Completion and transfer of a course that satisfies the General Education-Breadth or Intersegmental General Education Transfer Curriculum (IGETC) written communication requirement, provided this course was completed with a grade of C or better.
+- A score of 500 or above on the critical reading section of the College Board SAT Reasoning Test - A score of 22 or above on the American College Testing (ACT) English Test - A score of 3 or above on either the Language and Composition or Composition and Literature examination of the College Board Scholastic Advanced Placement Program - Completion and transfer to CSU of the credits for a college course that satisfies the CSU General Education requirement in English Composition, provided such a course was completed with a grade of C or better - A score of "Exempt" or "Ready for college-level English courses" on the CSU Early Assessment Program (EAP) taken along with the English Language Arts California Standard Test in grade 11

-Entry Level Mathematics (ELM) Placement Examination
+Entry Level Mathematics (ELM) Examination

-The Entry Level Mathematics (ELM) Placement Examination is designed to assess the skill levels of entering CSU students in the areas of mathematics typically covered in three years of rigorous college preparatory courses in high school (Algebra I, Algebra II, and Geometry).
-The CSU ELM must be completed by all entering undergraduates with the exception of those who present proof of one of the following:
+The Entry Level Mathematics (ELM) Examination is designed to assess and measure the level of mathematics skills acquired through three years of rigorous college preparatory mathematics coursework (Algebra I and II, and Geometry) of students entering the California State University (CSU).
+The CSU ELM must be completed by all non-exempt entering undergraduates prior to enrollment in any course, including remedial courses.
+Students who score 50 or above on the ELM will be placed in college-level mathematics classes.

+Exemptions from the ELM are granted only to those who present proof of one of the following: